andrewmackrodt/phpmd-ruleset-builder/README.md

 # PHPMD Ruleset Builder

+Note: this project has not maintained since 2013 but works with the latest version of PHPMD as of May 2019.

 ## Introduction
 PHPMD Ruleset Builder is a user friendly web application to quickly generate PHPMD rulesets.